NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Supervised Machine Learning Regression and Classification/Week 3 - Classification.md

 * Overfit or High Variance is when a model fits the data set perfectly, however, it sometimes will predict data that does not lead to a generalized approach.
 This happens for example here, the highlighted pink area is out of the logical bounds of what would be a generalized approach.
 As the price of the house between 3 and 4 is probably not less.
 ![[../../../../../NotebookAssets/Pasted image 20230210171818.png|300]]

+* Overfitting is also applicable for Classification and other models.